 Congratulations on the new addition to your family!
-Having a baby is considered a “life change event” in terms of your benefits.
-This means, you can update your benefit enrollments without having to wait for the next open enrollment period.
+Having a baby is considered a “qualifying life event” in terms of your benefits.
+This means, you can update your benefit enrollments within thirty one (31) days of the birth without having to wait for the next open enrollment period.
 The following items are a few things you should consider during this life change event.
 Please note, if you have adopted a child, visit the Adoption section of Life Events.

 Medical, Dental, Vision, and Prescription Benefits